Who in your opinon is the most brutal character in a sw?

 I’ll name a couple of good guys, both played by Anthony Steffen

 Django (Django the Bastard): I love him so much, he’s literally my comfort character.
-But I must admit, he’s terrifying.
-He can appear and disappear in a matter of seconds, is a deadly gunslinger who doesn’t shy away from killing and even whips a guy to death!
-It’s scary to see him calmly smoking a cigarello while there’s a man tied up in front of him who’s dead Also, his whole demeanor is just plain horror (though he looks good): He’s tall, has an emotionless face, those blank intese eyes and that dark outfit.
-If I saw him on the street, I would run and not look back.
+But I must admit, he’s terrifying and brutal.
+He can appear and disappear in a matter of seconds, is a deadly gunslinger who is only after revenge and sets traps for those he wants dead.
+Also, his whole demeanor is just plain horror: That an emotionless face and those blank intese eyes.
+If I saw him on the street, I would run and not look back because this guy means trouble.